I Killed the Prom Queen: Hiatus (2008–2011)

-Reformation and Beloved (2011–2017)
+Reformation, Beloved and second hiatus (2011–2017)

 In March 2011 I Killed the Prom Queen announced their reunion and an upcoming Australian tour in May with The Amity Affliction, Deez Nuts, and Of Mice & Men.
-Jamie Hope – later to be the vocalist of The Red Shore – joined the band as their new permanent vocalist.
+Jamie Hope (Who was previously the vocalist of The Red Shore) joined the band as their new permanent vocalist.
 At the time, Weinhofen was not planning to leave Bring Me the Horizon and intended to remain in both groups.
 Likewise Peters continued his work with Deez Nuts.

 In January 2012 Weinhofen confirmed that the band was writing their third studio album and said they were entering the studio at the end of the year with a tentative release date for the album in early 2013.
 However, in March 2013 the band announced on Facebook that the planned release date had been pushed back to early 2014.

 The band played three UK dates in July.
 These three shows were around a similar time the band was planning to perform at the 2012 Sonisphere festival however, the festival was cancelled.
 After the cancellation, the band incorporated the UK shows into a 17-date European tour across eleven countries.
 Jona Weinhofen said touring in Europe was special for the band as they have a very strong fanbase there.

 On 21 August 2012, I Killed the Prom Queen released new song "Memento Vivere" on YouTube.
 The accompanying live footage was taken from the recent European tour.
 The release was their first new song in six years, and the first song with Hope on vocals.

 The band supported Parkway Drive on the Australian and New Zealand legs of the "Atlas Tour" in December 2012.
 In January 2013, Weinhofen departed Bring Me The Horizon, and shortly after his departure he confirmed that Prom Queen would become a full-time band.

 On 24 March 2013 the band announced on Facebook that JJ Peters had left the band amicably to focus on his other project Deez Nuts.
 He was replaced by Shane O'Brien, formerly of Confession and Buried In Verona.
 This made Weinhofen the last remaining original member of the band, although Weinhofen and Cameron were the songwriters for every release since their debut EP.